evmcnb/quartz/content/Benign Prostatic Hyperplasia.md

 ## Symptoms

-- **Urinary Frequency:** Need to urinate more often than usual.
-- **Urgency:** Sudden and strong urge to urinate.
-- **Nocturia:** Need to wake up during the night to urinate.
-- **Weak Urine Stream:** Reduced force and caliber of the urine stream.
-- **Difficulty Starting and Stopping:** Trouble initiating and ending urination.
-- **Incomplete Emptying:** Feeling that the bladder isn't fully emptied after urination.
+- Hesitancy
+- Weak flow
+- Urgency
+- Frequency
+- Intermittency
+- Straining
+- Terminal dribbling
+- Incomplete emptying
+- Nocturia
 ## Signs

-- **Enlarged Prostate:** Detected during a digital rectal exam.
-- **Urinary Symptoms:** As described above.
+- Smooth symmetrical, slightly soft enlarged prostate on **DRE**
+- Abdominal mass - palpable bladder and other abnormalities
 ## Diagnostic Tests

 - **Digital Rectal Exam (DRE):** Examination of the prostate through the rectum to assess its size and texture.
 - **Prostate-Specific Antigen (PSA) Test:** Blood test to measure PSA levels (elevated levels may indicate BPH or other prostate conditions).
-- **Urinalysis:** To rule out urinary tract infections or other conditions.
+- **Urinalysis:** To rule out urinary tract infections, haematuria and other pathology

+> [!info] Prostate-specific antigen
+> Known to be unreliable with a high rate of false positives (75%) and false negatives (15%).
+Common causes of raised PSA are:
+> - Prostate cancer
+> - BPH
+> - Prostatitis
+> - Urinary tract infections
+> - Vigorous exercise (cycling especially)
+> - Recent ejaculation or prostate stimulation

+^a09e56

 ## Management

 1. **Watchful Waiting:** For mild symptoms, regular monitoring without immediate treatment.
-2. **Lifestyle Changes:** Reducing caffeine and alcohol intake, limiting fluids before bedtime.
-3. **Medications:** Alpha-blockers to relax prostate muscles, 5-alpha reductase inhibitors to reduce DHT levels.
+2. **Medications**:
+	- alpha blockers - tamsulosin.
+Relax smooth muscle with rapid symptom improvement.
+Notable side effect of **postural hypotension**
+	- 5-alpha reductase inhibitors - finasteride.
+Prevent the conversion of testosterone to DHT which is more potent.
+6 months of treatment for effects to result in symptoms.
+3. **Surgery**
+	- Transurethral resection of prostate most common surgical treatment
-4. **Minimally Invasive Procedures:** Transurethral resection of the prostate (TURP), laser therapy, prostate stents.
+	- *Others* - Transurethral electrovaporisation of the prostate (TEVAP/TUVP), holmium laser enucleation of the prostate (HoLEP), open prostatectomy
-5. **Surgery:** In severe cases, surgical removal of the enlarged part of the prostate.

 ## Complications/red Flags